adampetrie/waterparks-ohio/_water-parks/lake-lisgar-water-park.md

 ---
 title: Lake Lisgar Water Park
-description: Water park in Tillsonburg Ontario
+description: Water park in Tillsonburg Ontario.
+Lake Lisgar Water Park is owned and operated by the Town of Tillsonburg.
 slug: lake-lisgar-water-park

 lat: 42.86838909999999